jlettvin/Ellipsis/README.md

 ### Sticky-notes are conveniences
 There is no impact on content other than making temporary space for a sticky note within the draft paper.
-Removing the sticky-note markup eliminates the note.
+Removing the sticky-note markdown eliminates the note.

 Development
 -----------